Interdisciplinary Opioid Crisis Seminar

 MD Anderson complies with the Physicians Payments Sunshine Act as part of the Affordable Care Act (ACA).
 Accordingly, we maybe required to collect information on transfer of value provided to any covered recipient under the ACA.

 The University of Texas MD Anderson Cancer Center is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+Attendees may earn up to 8 hours (0.8 CEUs) of continuing education credit at the Interdisciplinary Opioid Crisis Seminar Navigating the Current Opioid Crisis in Cancer Patients.
+The number of contact hours for each activity of the seminar is as follows:

 On-site registration opens at 7:00 am on Friday, April 27, 2018 at The University of Texas MD Anderson Cancer Center, Robert C. Hickey Auditorium, 1515 Holcombe Boulevard, Houston, Texas.
 The conference will begin at 7:30 am on Friday, April 27th and will adjourn at 5:30 pm.